emako/QuickLook.Plugin.CADImport/README.md

 1. Scroll mouse wheel to zoom in/out.
 2. Double left click to reset the scaling.
-3. Right click and drag to pan the view.
+3. Right press and drag to pan the view.

 ## Licenses